Czhuofu/RetroNet/README.md

    -l 1 (number of bam you split)
 ```

-A folder called CaseID_NoModel will be generated, there will be three kinds of output, the primary probability will be in CaseID_NoModel/RetroNet; the bed files for detailed MEI information will be in CaseID_NoModel/retro_v3; result svg will be in CaseID_NoModel/visual/
+A folder called CaseID_NoModel will be generated, there will be three kinds of output, the probability for each MEI will be in CaseID_Combined/RetroNet; the bed files for detailed MEI information will be in CaseID_Combined/retro_v3; the result svg will be in CaseID_Combined/visual/